brennane/RepRapGuru/Kit_Review.md

 The manual is generally easy to follow with some few exceptions.
 Getting the stops correct requires a little thinking.
 One thing lacking in this manual was how to lay out all the wires.
 As noted elsewhere the kit comes with just a few zip ties, and no wrapping for the wires.
 On top of that, how you actually lay these out should be diagrammed somewhere.
-Mine looks like something I would find buried in my car electronics.
+Mine looks like something I would find buried under the hood in my truck.

+Page 17 shows the left and right side panels.
+I installed my backwards because I was not aware the center frame has a left and right side orientation as well.
+From the front (fins stick out to the back) the LCD knob hole needs to be on the right side.
+In my case this just means I'll print out an LCD display and remount it elsewhere ... better for me anyhow.

 ### Configuration Manual: "B"